ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ```

-Why I didn't scrape directly it is because twitter has a limit of how much tweets you can scrape within a 15 min period which is
+Why I didn't scrape directly it is because twitter has a limit of how much tweets you can scrape within a 15 min period which is 900 requests.

 So with this method you can use a crawling method to automatic put a timer of 15 min before continue to scrape the next batch and so on.